gurleensethi/LiteUtilities/README.md

 ## Usage and API

-* ### RecyclerUtils
+### RecyclerUtils
 RecyclerUtils contain a very handy class named `RecyclerAdapterUtil` which can be used to make recycler adapters in as little as 4 lines.
-No need to create a separate class for every recycler view.
+No need to create a separate adapter class for every recycler view.

 The constructor of `RecyclerAdapterUtil` takes 3 parameters.
 * Context - Application `Context`.